infinum/eightshift-docs/website/docs/welcome.md

 - **Synchronised browser testing** - Automatically minifies your production assets (JS / CSS) during build process.
 - **Minifying** - Automatically minifies your production assets (JS / CSS) during build process.
 - **PHPCS** - Helps you write better code with automatic code linting for PHP, SCSS and JS.
-- **Easy SASS media queries** - build you application with easy to use media queries that are connected to Gutenberg Blocks.
+- **Easy SASS media queries** - build you application with easy to use media queries that are connected to blocks.
 - **Cache busting** - Each time you build assets, we generate a new URL for each asset file.
 This means you'll never see the old cached version while developing or after pushing your code to production.